mattcintron/chemical_processing_serverless_app/README.md

 ## 🧪 About the Project

-This project was built as a demonstration of how language models (LLMs) can be applied in scientific environments.
-It was developed for a proof-of-concept engagement with the company **SciShield**.
+This project was built as a example of how language models (LLMs) can be applied in scientific environments.
+It was developed for a proof-of-concept demo of service.
 All proprietary data and internal code have been excluded.

 The application uses LLM agents orchestrated via an agnostic process to:
 - Parse chemical label images into structured data